mentionthewar/Archives-School-Access/README.md

 More information on <b>heuristic evaluation</b> can be found at https://www.usability.gov/how-to-and-tools/methods/heuristic-evaluation.html

 <b>Data Accessioner</b> (developed by Duke University in North Carolina) is available from http://dataaccessioner.org/.
 Output from the tool can be transformed directly into HTML or CSV using the associated Metadata Transformer (http://dataaccessioner.org/da-mt.htm).

+<b> Quick View Plus </B> is $100 and the latest version is available from https://www.avantstar.com/quick-view-plus-2020#fndtn-overview